Structural transition and re-emergence of iron's total electron spin in (Mg,Fe)O at ultrahigh pressure: Results and Discussion

 At temperature $T \neq 0$, spin transition goes through a mixed-spin (MS) phase/state, in which different spin states coexist.
 For B2 (Mg$_{1-x}$Fe$_{x}$)O, only the IS and LS states are relevant.
-Without considering the lattice vibration, the LS fraction ($n_{LS}$) in the MS phase can be written $n_{LS} = 1/\left[1+3\exp(\Delta H/k_{B}Tx)\right]$ [see Eq.~(S9) in SM], where $\Delta H \equiv H_{LS}-H_{IS}$, and the IS fraction $n_{IS}=1-n_{LS}$.
-This approach, while based on static calculations, gives results in good agreement with room-temperature experiments \cite{Hsu_2011_PRL, Hsu_2014_PRB, Hsu_2016_PRB, Hsu_2017_PRB, Hsu_2018_PRM}.
-In Fig.~\ref{Fig:nVK}, the LS/IS fractions, compression curves, and bulk modulus of B2 (Mg$_{1-x}$Fe$_{x}$)O at $T=300$ K are shown.
-For $x=0.125$, the IS--LS transition is smooth and spans over a wide pressure range [Fig.~\ref{Fig:nVK}(a)], due to the small enthalpy difference ($\Delta H$) between the rB2 IS and LS states [Fig.~\ref{Fig:dH}(a)].
-The compression curves of the MS, IS, and LS states [see Eq.~(S10)] are nearly the same [Fig.~\ref{Fig:nVK}(b)]; their difference is barely noticeable even when plotted as relative volume difference with respect to pure B2 MgO [$(V-V_{\text{MgO}})/V_{\text{MgO}}$, Fig.~\ref{Fig:nVK}(c)].
-As a consequence, the bulk modulus $K \equiv -V \partial P/ \partial V$ barely changes during the spin transition [Fig.~\ref{Fig:nVK}(d)].
-For $x=0.25$, the spin transition is more abrupt [Fig.~\ref{Fig:nVK}(e)], due to the larger $\Delta H$ between the B2 IS and LS states [Fig.~\ref{Fig:dH}(b)].
-With increasing Fe concentration ($x$), the volume difference between the LS and IS states also increases [Fig.~\ref{Fig:nVK}(f)], which leads to more prominent volume ($\sim$0.5\%) and elastic anomalies [Figs.~\ref{Fig:nVK}(g) and \ref{Fig:nVK}(h)].
-These results contrast with the B1 phase, which exhibits prominent anomalies in volume and bulk modulus for $0.06 \leq x < 0.19$ \cite{Lin_2013_Rev, Crowhurst08, Wu09, Wentzcovitch09, Marquardt09}.
+Within the thermodynamic model detailed in Supplementary Note~5, the LS fraction ($n_{LS}$) in the MS phase can be written $n_{LS} = 1/\left[1+3\exp(\Delta H/k_{B}Tx)\right]$, where $\Delta H \equiv H_{LS}-H_{IS}$, and the IS fraction $n_{IS}=1-n_{LS}$.
+Despite that lattice vibration is not considered, the results obtained from this approach have been shown in great agreement with room-temperature experiments \cite{Hsu_2011_PRL, Hsu_2014_PRB, Hsu_2016_PRB, Hsu_2017_PRB, Hsu_2018_PRM}.
+In Fig.~\ref{Fig:nVK}, the LS and IS fractions, compression curves, and bulk modulus of B2 (Mg$_{1-x}$Fe$_{x}$)O at $T=300$ K are shown.
+For $x=0.125$, the IS--LS transition is smooth and spans over a wide pressure range (Fig.~\ref{Fig:nVK}a), due to the small enthalpy difference ($\Delta H$) between the rB2 IS and LS states (Fig.~\ref{Fig:dH}a).
+The compression curves $V(P)$ of the MS, IS, and LS states are nearly the same (Fig.~\ref{Fig:nVK}b); their difference is barely noticeable even by plotting the relative volume difference with respect to pure B2 MgO, namely, $(V-V_{\text{MgO}})/V_{\text{MgO}}$ (Fig.~\ref{Fig:nVK}c).
+As a consequence, the bulk modulus $K \equiv -V \partial P/ \partial V$ barely changes during the spin transition (Fig.~\ref{Fig:nVK}d).
+For $x=0.25$, the spin transition is more abrupt (Fig.~\ref{Fig:nVK}e), due to the larger $\Delta H$ between the B2 IS and LS states (Fig.~\ref{Fig:dH}b).
+With increased Fe concentration, the volume difference between the LS and IS states increases (Fig.~\ref{Fig:nVK}f), resulting in prominent volume reduction ($\sim$0.5\%) (Fig.~\ref{Fig:nVK}g) and bulk modulus softening ($\sim$22\%) (Fig.~\ref{Fig:nVK}h).
+While the full elastic tensor ($C_{ij}$) and shear modulus ($G$) are not computed, the volume and elastic anomalies shown in Fig.~\ref{Fig:nVK}g and h clearly indicate anomalous softening of bulk sound velocity $v_{\Phi}=\sqrt{K/\rho}$ ($\rho$: density) and compressional wave velocity $v_{P}=\sqrt{\left(K+\frac{4}{3}G\right)/\rho}$.
+Furthermore, within the phonon gas model, lattice thermal conductivity $\kappa \approx (1/3)C_{V}v_{P}^{2}\tau$ ($C_{V}$: heat capacity; $\tau$: average phonon scattering time) \cite{Hofmeister_2015}, suggesting that anomalous change of $v_{P}$ may play a role in the anomalous change of thermal conductivity.
+In the B1 phase, anomalous $v_{\Phi}$, $v_{P}$ \cite{Lin_2013_Rev, Crowhurst08, Wu09, Wentzcovitch09, Marquardt09, Antonangeli11, Wu13} and $\kappa$ \cite{Ohta17, Hsieh18} have all been observed.
+The volume/elastic anomalies accompanying the spin transition of the B2 phase may thus be a possible source of seismic and thermal anomalies in exoplanet interiors.